-1.7.
-Replacement of Professional Practice Supervisors
+1.6.
+Replacement of professional practice supervisors

 Where a professional practice supervisor cannot continue supervision for whatever reason, ensure that a replacement supervisor is appointed.
-Any permanent changes, as well as arrangements for replacement supervision where a member of staff is on leave, must also be reported to the Registry Research Team on the January and June progress lists.
+Any changes in supervision must be approved by the Professional Doctorate Director.
+Any permanent changes, as well as arrangements for replacement supervision where a member of staff is on leave, must also be reported to the Postgraduate Research Education Team on the January and June progress lists.